 The Ugly Side of Remote Working

 As you know, there are two sides to every coin.
-While various references are talking about the beauty of working from home, there are downsides in remote working as well.
+While various references are talking about the beauty of working from home, there are downsides to remote working as well.
 In the 2020 State of Remote Work, which Buffer made before the pandemic, it revealed that the main challenges of telecommuting were communication and collaboration as well as loneliness.
 Both garnered 20% of votes among the study’s 3,500 respondents when asked about the struggles of working from home.
 In addition to this finding, according to an article from the Harvard Business Review, remote workers wish to leave the company after extended periods of isolation.

 Other challenges of remote workers mentioned in the report are as follows: